PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 17:17:22
+Last updated: 2024-04-02 17:17:57
-Random Quote: Wise men speak because they have something to say; Fools because they have to say something. - Plato
+Random Quote: Friendship is the marriage of the soul, and this marriage is liable to divorce. - Voltaire